Skip to Main Content

 Types of replacement cost policies

-It’s important to realize that replacement cost coverage uses an estimate, and is not a guarantee that the calculated amount will fully cover a total loss of your dwelling.
+Even after you calculate your home's replacement cost value, that number isn't written in stone.
+Changes in the cost of construction materials, labor and inflation can all affect what it costs to rebuild your home.
 To further offset your financial risk, a homeowners insurance company usually offers replacement cost policies and extended dwelling coverage.
 You will then need to decide which option is best for your budget and preferences.

 • Standard replacement cost: The typical homeowners insurance policy will include standard replacement cost, which offers the most basic financial protection.
 It will pay to repair or rebuild your home without any depreciation factored in.

-• Extended replacement cost: To add additional protection against rising costs, you can choose the extended replacement cost option.
-It increases your home’s coverage A value by a certain percentage above your dwelling limit.
+• Extended replacement cost: To help cover rising costs, you can choose the extended replacement cost option.
+It increases your home’s Coverage A value by a certain percentage above your dwelling limit.
 Most policies offer a 25 percent or 50 percent option.
-So, if your dwelling limit is $200,000, a 25 percent option would insure the rebuild cost of up to $250,000 instead.
+So, if your dwelling limit is $200,000, the 25 percent option would insure a rebuild cost of up to $250,000 instead.

 • Guaranteed replacement cost: This option, often the priciest, ensures reimbursement for the full amount required to replace or completely rebuild your home, regardless of the current building expenses.
 If considering guaranteed replacement cost, it's advisable to verify its availability both in your specific state and with your insurance provider, as not all regions or companies offer this type of coverage.